Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 You don’t want it crashing down on your pet’s fragile shell due to a bow in the mesh or a loose screw, causing serious injury or even death.

-Please note that if you already have a glass tank and want to set up a vivarium where humidity can build up easily, there is no need to go out and buy a whole new cage for your pet!
+*Please note: if you already have a glass tank and want to set up a vivarium where humidity can build up easily, there is no need to go out and buy a whole new cage for your pet!

 It may seem counterintuitive, but many keepers of smaller reptiles successfully maintain high humidity levels by simply filling up large Tupperware containers with water and placing them inside their pets’ enclosures next to the heat lamp.